 The Unforced Capacity of a Special Case Resource may be freely sold in Bilateral Transactions.
-However, such Unforced Capacity may not be claimed by an LSE towards satisfaction of its own Unforced Capacity requirement or be offered into an auction administered by the ISO unless there is a Responsible Interface Party ("RIP") with respect to such Special Case Resource.
+However, such Unforced Capacity may not be claimed by an LSE towards satisfaction of its own Unforced Capacity requirement or be offered into an auction administered by the ISO unless there is a Responsible Interface Party ("RIP")\ with respect to such Special Case Resource.
 RIPs are Market Participants that agree to be bound by the notification and other requirements applicable to RIPs under this Section 4.12.
 RIPs shall be responsible for all forms of communication to and from the ISO for purposes of Minimum Payment Nomination, notification, dispatch, validation, and verification of Special Case Resources and the Unforced Capacity associated with Special Case Resources.

-4.12.2 General Requirements
+General Requirements 4.12.2

-Every Special Case Resource must submit a Special Case Resource commitment in accordance with the form in Attachment K and be accepted by the ISO as an Installed Capacity Supplier before its Unforced Capacity may be claimed by an LSE towards that LSE's Unforced Capacity requirement or be offered in an auction administered by the ISO.
+Every Special Case Resource must submit a Special Case Resource commitment in accordance with the form in Attachment K and be accepted by the ISO as an Installed Capacity Supplier before its Unforced Capacity may be claimed by an LSE towards its ownthat LSE's Unforced Capacity requirement or be offered in an auction administered by the ISO.
 Every Special Case Resource must submit a Special Case Resource commitment to the ISO in accordance with the schedule and requirements of Section 4.2.
-Special Case Resources must also submit a notification letter and obtain a point ID under Section 4.2.1.
+Special Case Resources do not have tomust also submit a notification letter orand obtain a point ID as required of other Resources under Section 4.2.4.2.1.